 Monitoring your 'searchability'

-Ready to start being seen in 2020?
+Ready to start being seen?

 Then let’s get started…